727800350/note/cs/storage/redis/README.md

   representing users, you can use a sorted set with elements having the age of the user as the score and the ID of the user as the value.
 So using ZRANGEBYSCORE it will be trivial and fast to retrieve all the users with a given interval of ages.

+## hash
+Redis Hashes are maps between string fields and string values, so they are the perfect data type to represent objects (e.g. A User with a number of fields like name, age, and so forth):

 # API
 ## pipeline